collapsed-stacks/startups/questions/3838/when-using-the-okr-system-how-many-objectives-should-one-have.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-03-25
 - score: 1

-<p>I'm not aware of any case studies that seek to determine the "optimal" number of objectives.
+I'm not aware of any case studies that seek to determine the "optimal" number of objectives.
 With 3-5 results per objective, though, I'd be surprised if the optimal number of objectives is anything but one.
-Because your short-term memory register <a href="http://www.ncbi.nlm.nih.gov/pubmed/11515286" rel="nofollow">has four slots</a>.</p>
+Because your short-term memory register [has four slots](http://www.ncbi.nlm.nih.gov/pubmed/11515286).